 I've had this book for years and never knew there was a beverage section.
-I was looking through this morning and flipped open to this page and thought, "all I need is a lime..."
+I was looking through this morning and flipped open to this page and realized I was only missing a lime...

-So, into the blender 1 cup of sliced almonds (tough!
-I have slivered), 1 cinnamon stick broken into pieces (I'm sure for your blender's sake), 1/2 cup of sugar, and lastly topped with zest from 1 lime.
+So, into the blender 1 cup of sliced almonds (the recipe calls for sliced, but I had slivered, which worked out fine), 1 cinnamon stick broken into pieces, 1/2 cup of sugar, and lastly topped with zest from 1 lime.
+I'm beginning to wonder why this is in an IBS cookbook considering nuts and sugar are major GI agitants...

 After a few minutes of high speed blending you'll want to add 2 cups of crushed ice and blend for a few more minutes.